-The events depicted in the novel occurred between 1920-42 in Mysore (Tiptur and Channarayapatna talukas), Tumkur and Haasan districts.
+The events depicted in the novel occurred between 1920 and 1942 in Mysore (Tiptur and Channarayapatna talukas), Tumkur and Haasan districts.
 This is the home turf of the author, who has incorporated regional elements like agricultural produce, food habits, local customs, slang and modes of revenue collection in the narrative.
-How effectively has he brought home the point that ragi was the staple then but hard to digest, and rice used to be a delicacy in those times!
+How effectively has he brought home the point that ragi was the staple then but hard to digest, and rice used to be a delicacy !
 The language in the novel might carry local tenor and aroma, but the story is universal.
 This is what explains the abiding popularity and relevance of Grihabhunga.

 That said, Kanti Jois, was prone to making such bad decisions.
 The match he found for his son, Kallesha, never brought any bliss, rather ruined both their lives.
 Kanti Jois himself picked up quarrels against better judgement, and then proceeded on a long, unwanted exile.
 Imagine to be gone for a decade thinking you were a wanted man, whereas no one was coming after you!

 Kanti Josi was a tall, broad chested, had sharp eyes, pompously rode a white horse, fought yakshaganas, spoke English-Urdu-Kannada, sang well, played harmonium and tabla, performed priestly rituals, understood astrology and delved in black magic and local medicine.
-He was a wandering legend of these parts- a daredevil, creature of darkness, unafraid to cross jungles and travel distances even at night.
+He was a wandering legend in those parts- a daredevil, creature of darkness, unafraid to cross jungles and travel distances even late in the night.

 Channigaraya was a kind of man who could eat dosas and sweets, with his hungry family watching.
 He was not only lazy, selfish, practically uneducated and gluttonous, but also a timid fellow who was afraid of mounting a horse, asking for his dues or walking in the dark.
 He was dim-witted, apathetic and ill-behaved.
-Channigaraya was a burden only Nanjamma could have carried, and she did bear the burden all her life.
+Channigaraya was a burden only Nanjamma could have carried, and she did tolerate him stoically all her life.

 Plague used to be the scourge of Indian villages in those days.
 When rats began falling in wells, villagers used to leave their villages and seek refuge in their fields in thatched huts made of coconut fronds.
 One such plague destroyed Nanjamma’s family.
 All her effort came to naught.
 She lost her elder son and daughter to the curse of Maramma, and then succumbed to the disease herself.
 The younger son, the one who was in need of care and education, did not receive any from his father or grandmother.
 With the blessings of Kanti Jois, Maadevayya, the wandering ascetic, brought him to town to give the budding teenager a chance to move ahead.